vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 + ### Traits

 This is one of my favorite things about Factory Girl.
-In my mind, **trait** is the most powerful and convenient feature to keep your factory data DRY and expressive.
-It allows you to bundle groupls of attributes together, give them a separate name and reuse them wherever you please.
-Remember when I urged you to write barebones factory objects?
+In a nutshell, traits are lego-like blocks to build your factories and mix in behaviour.
+In my mind, **trait** is the most powerful and convenient function to keep your factory data DRY and expressive.
+It allows you to bundle groups of attributes together, give them separate names and reuse them wherever you please.
+Remember when I urged you to define barebones factory objects?
 Traits will help you achieve exactly that without sacrificing any conveniences.

 ``` ruby
 FactoryGirl.define do